 - Entry: Rats only need a small space to get into a residence, an opening that is merely 1/2 inch is enough for them to gain entry.
 The location where AC tubing enters a home’s siding is an area where rodents may gain entry to a home.
 Also, any small gaps in the eaves of the roof provide access to the attic.
 Garage doors that aren’t sealed properly are another way for them to enter the home.

 - Diet: Rats are not picky eaters.
 In order to keep their teeth short, a rat needs to gnaw on various objects but will eat anything when they become hungry.
 Pet food tends to attract rats, so it is recommended to keep food bowls indoors.
 Rats will also turn to bird feeders when they want food.
 This may lead to them nesting in or around the home, where they will work their way indoors when food is scarce.

 - Detection: Rats like to move around at night, so they often go undetected until other signs are present.
 These signs may come in the form of furniture that has been chewed or rat droppings.
 Because of how fast rats can multiply, it is wise to call a pest control company as soon as one is detected.

 How We Help

-- Termite Control: Since termites are among the most common and destructive forces at work in the communities we serve, we offer pest control services in Texas geared specifically toward this issue.
+- Termite Control: Termites are among the most common and destructive forces at work in the communities we serve.
+We offer pest control services in Texas geared specifically toward this issue.

 Visitors to your home should only be allowed inside at your discretion, but some choose to forgo common courtesy.
-At Beeline Pest Control, we’re a licensed and insured authority in the field of pest control in San Antonio, bringing you the benefit of both our training and experience.
+At Beeline Pest Control, we’re a licensed and insured authority in the field of quarterly pest control services, San Antonio, bringing you the benefit of both our training and experience.